Adjunct Research Professor

 Given the high profile cases he has worked on, he came under the scrutiny and pressure of the Iranian government leading to his immigrating to Canada.
 In Canada, Mr. Raeesi continues to advocate for human rights issues, being a go-to legal expert on issues of Sharia law, criminal law, criminal procedure, and their effects on criminal justice and civil society.
 As a consultant on foreign legal issues, he has been working with Iran Human Rights Documentation Centre (“IHRDC”), FHI360 International, Amnesty International, and Tavanaa (E-Learning Institute for Iranian Civil Society).
 He has written many legal commentaries on the protection of human rights in the administration of criminal justice on topics such as torture, brutal punishments, death penalty and the need for focus on restorative justice.
 His academic and legal career has focused on the study and practice of Islamic Laws (also referred to as Sharia Law), children’s rights, and women’s rights, including domestic violence.
 He has provided expertise on Islamic Laws in my various roles in Canada and in Iran where he was a legal expert and an expert witness.
 His most recent areas of research are Children’s Rights, Capital Crimes, the Islamic Legal System, Sharia Law, and the Islamic Criminal Justice System.

 In 2015, Mr. Raeesi was selected by a joint committee of University of Ottawa and Carleton University to be their one-year In-House Scholar and Visiting Professor.
-In this role, he appeared at several speaking engagements and weekly panels, and conducted various researches.
+In this role, he appeared at several speaking engagements and weekly panels, and conducted various research projects.
 He also teaches a comparative course on human rights within Sharia law and Islamic legal systems.

 Teaching and Researching Interests: